rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/05/25/how-grid-cells-map-space.md

 <div id="gridCellFiringFields" class="widget"></div>

 <p>
     If you're a fast reader, the firing fields may not have filled in much yet.
-If you are at a  computer, hover your mouse over the 2D space to control the location of the object and watch as each grid cell fires in response to your movement.
+Hover your mouse or drag your finger over the 2D space to control the location of the object and watch as each grid cell fires in response to your movement.
 See if you can find the firing fields yourself as you move the cursor across the space.
 </p>

 <p>